hasmiig/proteinmpnn-finetune-data-prep/docs/2026-03-27_pmgen_input_prep/README.md

 resubmission of failed jobs.

 ## Results
-- Binders: 163,948 rows → 41 chunks of 4000 rows
+- 163,948 rows → 41 chunks of 4000 rows each
-- Non-binders: 120,123 rows → 31 chunks of 4000 rows
-- Binder chunks prepared by Hasmig, non-binder chunks prepared by Amir

 ## Conclusion
-Input chunks ready for AlphaFold structure prediction via PMGen.
+Input chunks ready for PMGen structure prediction.